dungphan90/devenv/README.md

   - [10.4 Running sshfs](#104-running-sshfs)

 # 0. Changes

+2021-05-13: Docker for Mac has some new features that I suggest turning off as they either do not work or they lead to poor performance.

+- On the General Preferences page, there is an option "Use gRPC FUSE for file sharing".
+I was hoping this would eliminate the need for mounting CVMFS within the container and using the NFS share, but alas, i/o performance is still very slow.
+In fact with this option turned on, docker caused excessive CPU activity.
+I turned it off.

+- There is a new feature under "Experimental" for "Use new virtualization framework".
+When I had this turned on, I could not run docker compose with an NFS share (there is an open ticket with Docker about internal network failures).
+When I ran docker mounting `/cvmfs` from my host laptop, simple commands in the container would hang.
+I suggest leaving this experimental feature turned off.

+The method described in this document still seems to be the most performant way to do art based development with `Docker for Mac`.

 2020-09-07: This repository has been streamlined by removing the VNC and ephemeral images (the cvmfs server and client) in favor of the simpler images that make long lived containers.
 References to CLion have been removed as I am no longer using it in favor of Microsoft Visual Studio Code (CLion licensing became unfriendly towards the lab).
 I have added clang tools to the SL7 image for clang-format and clang-tidy.
 I have also changed the meaning of `CVMFS_EXP`.
 It can now hold a colon-separated list of CVMFS volumes to mount (e.g. `larsoft.opensciencegrid.org:larsoft.osgstorage.org`).
 The full name of the CVMFS volume must now be given, as in the example.
 I also added packages that Mu2e discovered were needed for art v3_6_2